MichaelCurrin/dev-resources/resources/javascript/test-frameworks/jest.md

 - Focused on simplicity.
 Simple, light and fast.
 - Works with zero configuration.
 - Preferred for React.
+- Frontend and backend.
-- Allows taking of snapshots of tests as alternative means of verifying units.
+- Allows taking of [snapshots](https://jestjs.io/docs/snapshot-testing) of tests - alternative means of verifying units.
+This is especially useful for rendered widgets.